Our Relations: Plot

 Stan and Ollie are unexpectedly reunited with their long-lost twin brothers, Alf and Bert, whose presumed demise is debunked by a photograph enclosed in a letter.
 Alf and Bert, presently sailors aboard the SS Periwinkle, dock in the same harbor as Stan and Ollie's residence, accompanied by their wives, Daphne and Betty.

 Aboard the ship, Alf and Bert encounter Finn, the chief engineer, who tempts them with the prospect of wealth accumulation.
 Entrusting their earnings to Finn for safekeeping, they inadvertently become entangled in a web of deceit when Finn refuses to return their wages.
 Matters escalate as they unwittingly pawn a valuable ring entrusted to them by the ship's captain, exacerbating their financial predicament.

 Meanwhile, Stan and Ollie, joined by their wives, find themselves embroiled in a series of misunderstandings stemming from Alf and Bert's impulsive actions.
 Unwittingly shouldering the consequences of Alf and Bert's debts, Stan and Ollie are ensnared in a violent encounter with Finn, culminating in threats of revenge.

 As the chaos unfolds, Alf and Bert's misadventures lead to their arrest, while Stan and Ollie fall victim to mafia extortionists seeking the missing ring.
 Amidst the ensuing turmoil, the twin pairs converge at the waterfront, where a fortuitous discovery of the ring and a spirited altercation result in their collective immersion into the water.

 The twins eventually reconcile and resolve to elucidate the misunderstanding to their respective spouses.
 However, their lack of foresight precipitates further mishaps, culminating in a plunge into the water.

 Production

-Our Relations is the third of three films in which they play a dual role: the first was Brats and the second was Twice Two.
+Our Relations is the third of three films in which they both play a dual role: the first was Brats (1930) and the second was Twice Two (1933).
 The story is based on the short story "The Money Box" by W.W.
-Jacobs, author of "The Monkey's Paw".
+Jacobs, author of "The Monkey's Paw" (1902).
 However, "The Money Box" does not involve any twins.
-The film's central idea of two sets of twins being confused for each other was most famously used in Shakespeare's The Comedy of Errors.
+The film's central idea of two sets of twins being confused for each other was most famously used in Shakespeare's The Comedy of Errors (c.
+1592).